The True Story of the Dybbuk Box and Where It Is Now

-He was told by the grand-daughter that the grand-mother kept the box stashed away and would not let anyone open it.
+He was told by the granddaughter that the grandmother kept the box stashed away and would not let anyone open it.

 Kevin took the item to his furniture refinishing shop and put it in the basement.
-One day when he left the shop to an employee while he went on an errand, he soon got a call from his frantic salesperson that someone was in the shop swearing and smashing things.
+One day when he left the shop while he went on an errand, he soon got a call from his frantic salesperson that someone was in the shop swearing and smashing things.
 Mannis returned to the shop to find the lights in the basement broken and the room filled with the stench of cat urine.
 The employee left and never came back.

 He returned to his mother and found her sitting in a chair, expressionless and crying and totally unresponsive.
 She was rushed to the hospital and it turned out she had had a stroke and lost her ability to speak for a time.
 During this time, she could only speak using a spell board on which she would point to letters to spell out words.
-When he asked her how she was doing she spelled out "No gift".
-When he said he'd given her a gift, she emphasized, "Hate gift".
+When he asked her how she was doing she spelled out "No gift."
+When he said he'd given her a gift, she emphasized, "Hate gift."

 So, Kevin took it home.
-While he had the box at home, he began to have nightmares in which he was walking with a good friend and when he looked into the friend's eyes he saw something evil looking back; the friend turned into a gruesome demonic hag that proceeded to beat him.
+While he had the box at home, he began to have nightmares in which he was walking with a good friend, and when he looked into the friend's eyes he saw something evil looking back; the friend turned into a gruesome demonic hag that proceeded to beat him.
 He'd awake with bruises and marks on his body.

 Mannis also began seeing shadow creatures in the home, as did visitors.
 He put the box in a storage unit outside and was soon alerted by the smoke alarm in the unit.
 When he investigated there was no smoke but there was that smell of cat urine which at that point also permeated his house.